Bolsover Castle Family Guide

 Stuart cavalier William Cavendish knew how to enjoy himself - and he built Bolsover Castle with fun in mind.
 With such a history of entertainment and reputation for revelry, it's a fantastic place for a family day out.

 There are lots of things for kids to do and enjoy, from dressing up boxes to interactive displays, incredible views and entertaining events.
 Here's everything you need to know for planning a visit to Bolsover Castle with your family.

-- Food and drink: The on site café offers local and seasonal produce as well as a selection of cakes, hot meals, sandwiches, hot and cold drinks.
+- Food and drink: The on-site café offers local and seasonal produce as well as a selection of cakes, hot meals, sandwiches, and hot and cold drinks.
 It's located right next to the play area.

 - Toilets: There are toilets and baby changing facilities at the visitor centre and the Riding House.

 - Dogs: Dogs on leads welcome in the grounds only.
 Unfortunately, dogs are not allowed in the Little Castle or at the cavalier horsemanship displays.

 - Parking: There are disabled and family parking spaces 50m from the entrance.
 There's additional (free) parking available in Bolsover itself.

 - Access: Be ready for lots of steps inside the Little Castle.